-Pope aide to stand trial on multiple sex abuse charges - Pulse Nigeria — Nigeria Today
+Cardinal George Pell trial ruling welcomed by survivors' rights group - The Guardian — Nigeria Today

 |

-Vatican finance chief Cardinal George Pell became the highest-ranked Catholic ever to be sent to trial over historic sex offences Tuesday.
-Published: 03:42 , Refreshed: 06:05; Pulse News Agency International by AFP.
-Print; eMail.
-Melbourne magistrate …

-Australian cardinal to face trial on sexual abuse charges
+Cardinal to face trial on decades of sex abuse allegations

 Do you have something awesome to share with the world?
 Click here to share